ODIM-Project/ODIM/docs/README.md

 v3.0 to interact with the other layers.
 It collects events to be exposed to fault management systems and uses the event message bus to publish events.
 The messaging mechanism is based on OpenMessaging Specification.
 The plugin layer allows developers to create plugins on any tool set of their choice without enforcing any strict language binding.
-To know how to develop plugins, refer to *Resource Aggregator for Open Distributed Infrastructure Management Plugin Developer's Guide*.
+To know how to develop plugins, refer to *HPE Resource Aggregator for Open Distributed Infrastructure Management Plugin Developer's Guide*.